 Tired of tripping over your kids toys?
 Overwhelmed by the sight of stuff everywhere?
 Well, today I have organizational experts to share with us living room organization ideas you will love.
-The Pixies, Kelly and Katie McMenamin, just released a new book to teach you room-by-room solutions according to your own unique personality!
-It is called ORGANIZE YOUR WAY: Simple Strategies for Every Personality and I have included an amazon affiliate link below for your convenience.
+The Pixies, Kelly and Katie McMenamin, just released a new book.
+It teaches you room-by-room solutions according to your own unique personality!
+It is called ORGANIZE YOUR WAY: Simple Strategies for Every Personality.
+I have included an amazon affiliate link below for your convenience.
 I also get to share a really helpful excerpt with you.

 Kelly and Katie have helped a wide range of clients, from multi-millionaires with household help to stay-at-home moms trying to stay ahead of the multiplying toys.
 They even have a fun quiz to help you determine your organizational personality type!